johnMamish/reading-journal/README.txt

     <date finished>-<book-author>-<book-title>.txt

 if I can't remember what date I finished the book on, the day (or month) is set to 00.
 Dates might not be totally accurate, that's fine.

+Some files might be empty.
+In that case, it's a record that I read the book but didn't have the time or desire to reflect on it.